pixelhypercube/Astertris/README.md

 # Astertris (Beta)

-**Astertris** is a custom Java implementation of Tetris with a unique twist — radial gravity mechanics set in space!
+**Astertris** is a custom Java implementation of <strong>Tetris</strong> with a unique twist — radial gravity mechanics set in space!
-Inspired by the classic falling-block puzzle game, Astertris adds new gameplay challenges while staying true to the original's addictive feel.
+Inspired by the original <strong>Tetris</strong> game, Astertris adds new gameplay challenges while staying true to the original's addictive feel.

 ---